cakephp-fr/recaptcha/README.md

 - default theme: dark or light
 - default type: image or audio

+If you don't have a key and a secret, an exception will be raised.

-### 5. Then add the component in your controller where you need the recaptcha.
+### 5. Then add the component in your controller where you need the reCAPTCHA.

 For example: